 To Replay this message - Click the media player Play button again.

-I don't have a photograph of the Carrier Control Exchange (CCE) equipment, but it is a taller version of the cabinet shown below in the distribution section.
-The equipment cabinet in the CCE received two feeds from different Speaking Clock distribution rings these are shown as 'Spkg Clock' circuits 1 and 2 in the diagram.
-These carry the speaking clock in peacetime and HANDEL message from Strike Control in case of an Attack.
+I don't have a photograph of the Control Point Exchange (CPE) equipment, but it is a taller version of the cabinet shown below in the distribution section.
+The equipment cabinet in the CPE receives two feeds from different Speaking Clock distribution rings, shown as 'Spkg Clock' circuits 1 and 2 in the diagram.
+In an attack situation, messages from Strike Command are broadcast in place of the time signal.

 The line between the CCP and the ROC Group is routed via a signalling converter (Unit WB1400/10A) when Group calls the CCP, the balanced battery signal from Group is converted to 25Hz ringing towards the CCP.
-The CCP calls group by placing an earth on its B-wire only, the converter sends balanced battery to call ROC Group Headquarters.
-Whereas the HANDEL circuits are unidirectional, the line to the ROC is bothway for speech and signalling.
+The CCP calls Group by placing an earth on its B-wire only, the converter sends balanced battery to call ROC Group Headquarters.
+Whereas the HANDEL circuits are unidirectional, the line to the ROC works bothways for speech and signalling.

 The carrier from the CCP should be received along both the X and Y paths.
 A preamplifier (Unit WB1400/2B) in each path monitors the carrier, if it fails, a signal is passed to the changeover unit (Unit WB1400/7B).
 The changeover unit control signal allows only one of the pair of pre-amplifiers to turn its output on.
 Whichever output is enabled feeds the carrier to the distribution shelf in the cabinet.
 Should one path fail the other path is selected.
 A manual changeover button is also provided.